Emerging Europe’s greatest scams

 It was October, 2011 when Iran’s supreme leader Ali Khamenei exclaimed on state TV: “God willing, the traitorous hands will be cut!”

 The reason?
-Stunned Iranians were digesting “The 3,000 billion toman embezzlement scandal” in which scamsters had got their greedy paws on ill-gotten gains equivalent then to just short of a billion dollars by using forged documents to obtain credit from at least seven Iranian state and private banks.
+Stunned Iranians were digesting “The 3,000 billion toman embezzlement scandal” in which scammers had got their greedy paws on ill-gotten gains equivalent then to just short of a billion dollars by using forged documents to obtain credit from at least seven Iranian state and private banks.

 The credit, fraudulently drawn over a four-year period, was supposedly required to purchase recently privatised state companies.
 When the scandal broke, the focus fell on Iranian businessman Mahafarid Amir Khosravi (also known as Amir-Mansour Aria), the mastermind of the scam.
 Aria was executed for his sins in 2014.
 It was his Aria Investment Development Company that was the primary recipient of the loans.
 Another suspect, Bank Melli chairman Mahmoud Reza Khavari, fled to Canada, where, now 70, he remains a fugitive to this day, denying all wrongdoing.